bigmlcom/bigmler/docs/index.rst

 would create a remote source and dataset from the test file data, generate a ``batch anomaly score`` also remotely and finally download the result to your computer.
+If you prefer the result not to be dowloaded but to be stored as a new dataset remotely, add ``--no-csv`` and ``to-dataset`` to the command line.
+This can be specially helpful when dealing with a high number of scores or when adding to the final result the original dataset fields with ``--prediction-info full``, that may result in a large CSV to be created as output.

 Similarly, you can split your data in train/test datasets to build the anomaly detector and create batch anomaly scores with the test portion of